-If you think that making your own Ricotta Cheese is difficult, think again.
-It uses four ingredients – Heavy cream, whole milk, Kosher salt, and white wine vinegar – and takes about 30 minutes.
-You could also use just whole milk in place of the cream and milk, and lemon juice in place of the white wine vinegar.
+If you think that making your own Ricotta cheese is difficult, think again.
+It uses four ingredients – Whole milk, heavy cream, Kosher salt and white wine vinegar – and takes less than 45 minutes from start to finish.
+You could also use just whole milk in place of the cream and milk and lemon juice in place of the white wine vinegar.

-When the curds have formed pour the mixture into a cheesecloth lined wire strainer, and let it sit for 20 to 25 minutes.
-During this time, the whey drains off, and you’re left with an amazing homemade Ricotta Cheese that has a superior texture and taste to anything you can buy in he grocery store.
+When the curds have formed pour the mixture into a cheesecloth lined wire strainer and let it sit for 20 to 25 minutes.
+During this time, the whey drains off and you’re left with an amazing homemade Ricotta cheese that has a superior texture and taste to anything you can buy in the grocery store.

 Preparing the Puff Pastry So That It Doesn’t Shrink During Cooking: